KTheXIII/embedded_system/Assembly/Logic.md

 ## ASR (Arithmetic Shift Right)

 Shifts all bits in `Rd` one place to the right.
 Bit 7 is held constant.
 Bit 0 is loaded into the C (Carry) Flag of the `SREG`.
-This operation effectively divides a singed value by two without chaning its sign.
+This operation effectively divides a singed value by two without changing its sign.
 The Carry Flag can be use to round the result.
 (Source: AVR Instruction Set Manual)

 Require one register.

 Cycles: 1

-Usage:
+Syntax:

 ```asm
 ASR Rd